-For the fiscal year ended March 31, 2021, the Society paid total remuneration of \$607,525 (2020 - \$620,495) to 7 employee (2020 - six) for services, who received total annual remuneration of \$75,000 or greater.
+For the fiscal year ended March 31, 2022, the Society paid total remuneration of \$396,337 (2021 - \$607,525) to four employees (2021 - seven) for services, who received total annual remuneration of \$75,000 or greater.
 Included in remuneration is the cost of salaries and premiums for employment insurance, Canada pension plan, workers compensation, benefits including medical, dental, life insurance, long-term disability and pension.